ButterflyDataset/butterflymotiondatasets/README.md

 ## Folder Description
+Figure 1 show examples of motion-captured trajectories of the thorax and wings of a flying butterfly by our method.
 ![image](https://github.com/ButterflyDataset/butterflymotiondatasets/blob/main/visualization/teaser_01.png)
 Figure 1: The motion-captured trajectories of the thorax and wings of a flying butterfly.
 (A) The original captured butterfly motion, (B) the butterfly motion processed by our method, and (C) visualization of the obtained butterfly flight motion.